Heavy fighting rages near main Gaza hospital as Netanyahu dismisses calls for a cease-fire

 On Saturday, Netanyahu began to outline Israel's postwar plans for Gaza, which contrast sharply with the vision put forth by the United States.

-Secretary of State Antony Blinken has said the U.S. opposes an Israeli reoccupation of Gaza and envisions a unified Palestinian government in both Gaza and the West Bank as a step toward Palestinian statehood.
+Secretary of State Antony Blinken has said the U.S. opposes an Israeli reoccupation of Gaza and envisions a unified Palestinian government in both Gaza and the West Bank as a step toward a Palestinian state.
 Even before the war, Netanyahu's government was staunchly opposed to Palestinian statehood.

+The war threatens to trigger a wider conflict, with Israel and Hezbollah militants in Lebanon frequently trading fire along the border.
+Hezbollah fired anti-tank missiles into Israel on Sunday, and Israel responded with artillery.
+Israel’s power company said workers repairing lines damaged in previous attacks were wounded, and video footage showed two vehicles on fire.

 EVACUATION WINDOWS, BUT NO PAUSES

-Israel’s allies have defended the country’s right to protect itself after the Hamas attack, which killed at least 1,200 people, mostly civilians.
-But now into the second month of war, there are growing differences over how Israel should conduct its fight.

-The U.S. has pushed for temporary pauses that would allow for wider distribution of badly needed aid to civilians in the besieged territory where conditions are increasingly dire.
+The U.S. has also pushed for temporary pauses that would allow for wider distribution of badly needed aid to civilians in the besieged territory, where conditions are increasingly dire.

 But Israel has only agreed to brief daily periods during which civilians can flee the area of ground combat in northern Gaza and head south on foot along two main north-south roads.
 Israel is meanwhile striking what it says are militant targets across southern Gaza as well, often killing women and children.

+Dozens of wounded people, including children, were brought to a hospital in Khan Younis after an Israeli airstrike demolished a building in the southern town.
+Hospital officials said at least 13 people were killed.

 The war has displaced over two-thirds of Gaza's population, with most fleeing south.
-Egypt has allowed hundreds of foreign passport holders and medical patients to exit through its Rafah crossing.
-It has also allowed hundreds of trucks loaded with food and medicine — but no fuel — to enter, but aid workers say it's nowhere near enough to meet the mounting needs.
+Egypt has allowed hundreds of foreign passport holders and medical patients to exit through its Rafah crossing, as well as the entry of some humanitarian aid.

 More than 11,000 Palestinians, two-thirds of them women and minors, have been killed since the war began, according to the Health Ministry in Gaza, which does not differentiate between civilian and militant deaths.
 About 2,700 people have been reported missing and are thought to be trapped or dead under the rubble.

-Forty-six Israeli soldiers have been killed in Gaza since the ground offensive began, and Palestinians have continued firing rockets into Israel.
-Hamas is still holding 239 captives — men, women and children — after releasing four women last month.
-A fifth captive was rescued by Israeli forces.
+At least 1,200 people have been killed on the Israeli side, mostly civilians killed in the initial Hamas attack.
+Forty-six Israeli soldiers have been killed in Gaza since the ground offensive began.

-Late Saturday, thousands of Israelis participated in a rally in Tel Aviv, calling for the return of hostages.
-In Caesarea, hundreds of protesters gathered near Netanyahu's home, calling for his removal from office.

-About 250,000 Israelis have been forced to evacuate from communities near Gaza and along the northern border with Lebanon, where Israeli forces and Hezbollah militants have traded fire repeatedly.
+About 250,000 Israelis have been forced to evacuate from communities near Gaza, where Palestinian militants are still firing barrages of rockets, and along the northern border with Lebanon.

 Magdy reported from Cairo.
-Associated Press writer Amy Teibel in Jerusalem contributed to this report.
+Associated Press writers Amy Teibel in Jerusalem and Abby Sewell in Beirut contributed to this report.